Kinto/kinto/docs/tutorial.rst

         }
     }

-The strategy to merge changes locally are up to client, and might depend on the client specifications. *Three-way merge* is possible when changes do not affect the same fields, or if both objects are equal.
+The strategy to merge local changes is left to the client and might depend on the client specifications.
+A *three-way merge* is possible when changes do not affect the same fields or if both objects are equal.
 Prompting the user to decide what version should be kept might also be an option.

 Once merged, we can send back again our modifications using the last